Supreme Court strikes down New York gun law, expanding concealed carry rights

 Along with the New York State Rifle and Pistol Association, Nash and Koch challenged the constitutionality of New York's prohibition on carrying handguns in public and the proper-cause requirement in 2018.
 A federal district court dismissed their suit, and the 2nd U.S. Circuit Court of Appeals affirmed the decision, leaving the licensing regime in place.

+"This decision may have opened an additional river feeding the sea of gun violence, but we will do everything we can to dam it," he said.

+Former President Trump took credit for the court's ruling, saying on his Truth Social platform, "Elections have consequences.
+I promised to appoint Judges and Justices that would stand up for the Constitution.
+Today, the Supreme Court upheld the Second Amendment Right of all Americans."

-Half of the states generally require a permit issued by the state in order to carry a concealed firearm in public, and of those, about six other states — California, Hawaii, Maryland, Massachusetts, New Jersey and Rhode Island — allow a person to carry a firearm in public only if he has a need to do so.
+Half of the states generally require a permit issued by the state in order to carry a concealed firearm in public, and of those, about six other states — California, Hawaii, Maryland, Massachusetts, New Jersey and Rhode Island — allow a person to carry a firearm in public only if they have a need to do so.
+In those half-dozen states, government officials have discretion in denying licenses, even if the applicant satisfies the statutory criteria.

 New York officials and the Biden administration, which urged the Supreme Court to uphold the law, warned the justices during oral arguments in November that invalidating the measure could have a domino effect, jeopardizing not only the states' restrictions, but also others that limit public carry in places where people congregate, such as airports, arenas, churches and schools.